karkaratz/docker-spark-3.0.1/README.md

 # Start the cluster

-Now you are ready to run the Spark Standalon Cluster.
+Now you are ready to run the Spark Standalone Cluster.

 <pre>cd spark-composer
 docker-composer up